-We strive to provide creative solutions and break new grounds in the media landscape.
+We strive to provide creative solutions and break new ground in the media landscape.

-Click on each boxes below to view more of our work over at YouTube.
+Click on each box below to view more of our work.

 Singai Naadu (“Land of the Lion”) was an independent project by Shabir Tabare Alam for National Day 2012.
 The song is a genial embrace of Singaporeans through all walks of life with its lyrics of hope, compassion, harmony, and equality.

 Through captivating the hearts of Singaporeans, Singai Naadu cemented its place in history as the only Tamil song performed for National Day celebrations since Munnaeru Vaalibaa (1968).”